• Skip to primary navigation

 Jump to Recipe Print Recipe

-When life gives you lemons, you make our lemon curd cake topped with ricotta and berries.
-A scrumptious spread made with only five ingredients, our dairy-free lemon curd is sweet and tangy, rich and decadent and a staple that'll brighten any brunch dish in less than 15 minutes.
+When life gives you lemons, you make our Almond Lemon Curd Cake topped with Ricotta and Berries.
+A scrumptious spread made with only five ingredients, our dairy-free lemon curd is sweet and tangy, rich and decadent, and a staple that'll brighten any brunch dish in less than 15 minutes.

-When it comes to spring we think of citrus fruit.
-Fresh, bright and golden, zesty and sweet, lemons especially are a sure sign of warmer weather with spring desserts from lemon sorbet, lemon squares and lemon meringue.
+When it comes to spring recipes we think of citrus fruit.
+Fresh, bright, and golden, zesty and sweet, lemons especially are a sure sign of warmer weather with spring desserts from lemon sorbet, lemon squares, and Lemon Crème Brûlée.
 And if you love lemons as much we do, then our lemon curd is sure to satisfy your tastebuds and brighten any brunch dish.

 What is Lemon Curd?